programming-kubernetes/cnat/cnat-client-go/README.md

 It makes use of the generators in [k8s.io/code-generator](https://github.com/kubernetes/code-generator) to generate a typed client, informers, listers and deep-copy functions.
 You can do this yourself using the `./hack/update-codegen.sh` script.

-The `update-codegen` script will automatically generate the following files &
+The `update-codegen` script will automatically generate the following:
-directories:

 * `pkg/apis/samplecontroller/v1alpha1/zz_generated.deepcopy.go`
 * `pkg/generated/`